rogerix4/Plutus-Scroo/README.md

 # Memory Consumption

-This program uses approximately 4GB of RAM (with current database ) total + some overhead (about 40 megs) for each core/cpu.
+This program uses approximately 4.1GB of RAM (with current database) total + some overhead (about 8 megs) for each core/cpu.

-This is the big fix of this release if you find a bug in this fix please let me know ASAP
+This is the big workaround of this release if you find a bug in this fix please let me know ASAP

 # Recent Improvements & TODO

 - [X] Fixed memory use
+- [ ] Improve loading times (possibly by using an unpickled database)
+- [ ] Check performance and ensure this fix really really works
+- [ ] Ensure proper RAM usage/size for memcached vs database